TheConfusedlol/RobloxServerJoinerMk2/README.md

 Tokyo, Japan

 ## Usage
-Then go to the directory roServerFinder.py by doing cd ro and then pressing the Tab key to autofill the folder. run
+Then go to the directory roServerFinder.py by doing cd ro and then pressing the Tab key to autofill the folder. <br>

-`python roServerFinder.py`
+run `python roServerFinder.py`

 and enter the game ID e.g: https://www.roblox.com/games/15069312471/LifeLike-Disasters game ID is 15069312471